atomiclabs/hyperdex/README.md

 	<br>
 </div>

-**This app is still in private testing phase.
-The repo has been made public for convenience.
-Please do not share it.**

 ## Testing

 Please download the latest [nightly build](https://github.com/atomiclabs/hyperdex-nightlies/releases/latest) and report detailed issues with the "Feedback" button in the app.